34-TIME MANUFACTURERS’ CHAMPION – NASCAR SPRINT CUP SERIES

 TEAM CHEVY ADVANCE

 .
-Follow Team Chevy on Facebook to receive the latest news as well as updates with times and locations of events
+Follow Team Chevy on Facebook and Twitter to receive the latest news as well as updates with times and locations of events

 .
 New this year is the GM Performance Parts display including crate engines and an assortment of GM accessories and performance parts

 .
-Fans – be sure and bring your old cell phones to donate to the Cell Phones for Soldiers program
+Fans are encouraged to bring old cell phones to Chevy Display and donate in drop box for Cell Phones for Soldiers program

 TEAM CHEVY IN NASCAR SPRINT CUP SERIES (NSCS) COMPETITION:

 .
 Chevrolet has won 34 NASCAR Sprint Cup Series (NSCS) Manufacturers’ Championships